tadejsv/Python-data-course/README.md

     cd ~/Documents
     git clone LINK-YOU-COPIED-FROM-GITHUB
 ```
-3. Activate the base conda environment (which should have Jupyter lab installed), and run Jupyter lab
+3. Activate the `data` conda environment (which should have Jupyter lab installed), and run Jupyter lab
 ```
-source activate
+conda activate data
 jupyter-lab
 ```
 4. Now select the first notebook (`0-Introduction.ipynb`) in Jupyter Lab and you can start working!